Date: December 16, 2013

 200 g/sub from same lot

 The samples can be collected at the manufacturer, distributor, wholesaler, or retailer in which pet foods, pet treats, and pet nutritional supplements are manufactured, held or offered for sale or for consumption.
 Each district should make every reasonable effort to collect pet nutritional supplement samples from a manufacturer or distributor.
-This will help ensure that an adequate number of subsamples of the product (vitamins, minerals, fish oils, antioxidants, etc.) with the same lot is available.
+This will help ensure that an adequate number of subsamples of the product (vitamins, minerals, fish oils, antioxidants, etc.) with the same lot number is available.
 If possible, a variety of products from different manufacturers and sources should be selected to support efforts to determine nationwide prevalence.
 An effort should be made to target as many new manufacturers, distributors, wholesalers, or retailers as possible.
 This assignment, however, does not cover canned pet foods.

 Packaged samples shall be collected in accordance with IOM Chapter 4.3.
 Investigators are further instructed to make every reasonable effort to collect all interstate documentation, identify the manufacturer, distributor and the shipper of the products and report this on the FACTS Collection Report.
 Additionally, those samples collected that are not contained in a consumer package, i.e. bulk rawhides, etc., shall be collected aseptically as instructed in IOM Chapter 4.3.6.